Protect Your Vehicle

 - To Commit Other Crimes

-Vehicles are stolen and used in other crimes such as robberies, break and enters, drug dealing or drive by shootings.
+Vehicles are stolen and used in other crimes such as robberies, break and enters, drug dealings or drive by shootings.

 - For Transportation

-Thieves will use your vehicle to get where they want to go and abandon the vehicle.
-They may just drive it around to gain
+Thieves will use your vehicle to get where they want to go and then abandon the vehicle.
+They may also just drive it around to gain

 status with their friends.